qua-platform/qua-libs/Quantum-Control-Applications-QuAM/Superconducting/README.md

 ### [3.
 Generating the QuAM and state.json](./configuration/make_quam.py)
-Once the QuAM root is implemented with the subsequent components, the QuAM state can be generated automatically and each parameter of the QUAM components is initialized to its arbitrary default value.
+Once the QuAM root and the corresponding QuAM components are implemented, the QuAM state can be generated automatically and each parameter of the QUAM components is initialized to its arbitrary default value.
 All of these parameters can be updated programmatically based on the specs from the chip manufacturer for instance and the process is described in the next section.